-California's worker safety regulations specify safe work practices for employees who handle pesticides or work in treated fields.
-This booklet summarizes your responsibilities as an employer to arrange in advance for emergency medical care for employees handling pesticides or working in treated fields on your property.
+California's worker safety regulations specify safe work practices for employees who handle pesticides or work in treated fields (fieldworkers, early-entry fieldworkers).
+This booklet summarizes your responsibilities as an employer to assure that you provide | the required personal protective equipment for your employees.